Ngulu Marga Yulga Uriny - Games Trail

 - An object such as a tennis ball or a paper clip for a goanna claw

 - A number of short bushy trees are required.
-If this is not suitable then other areas can be used to hide the object
+(If this is not suitable then other areas can be used to hide the object).

 - The players sit in a circle with their heads low and hands over their faces.
-One player hides the object somewhere in the playing area.

 - On a signal being given by the ‘hider’ the players jump up and start looking for the hidden object.
-The idea is to be the first to find the object within a set time.

 - The player finding the object has the next turn.